 Camping, canopies and structures

 Camping or setting up canopies, tents or other structures on the terrain or closing off areas for private purposes is prohibited.
-Overnight accommodation is available in Hostel Suomenlinna.
+Overnight accommodation is available in Hostel Suomenlinna or in Villa Silo.
 Loitering or camping in residential areas is prohibited.

 Motor vehicles and bicycles

 The use and parking of motor vehicles is restricted.
 Suomenlinna has been developed as a car-free area.
 A local speed limit of 20 km/h is in force in Suomenlinna.
 Only service traffic is permitted on the Susisaari and Kustaanmiekka islands.
 Cycling is permitted on the roads only.
 The sandbanks are protected structures; cycling on the sandbanks is strictly forbidden.

 There is a 10 km/h speed limit in the water areas of Suomenlinna, and creating waves is forbidden.
 Visitors may bring their own boats to Suomenlinna, but these may only be moored at the guest harbour.
 The other quays are reserved for the use of public transport, the Defence Forces, the Frontier Guard or residents.
 Mooring boats anywhere else is strictly forbidden because of the waves caused by passing vessels.

 Pets must be keep on a leash and away from children’s playing areas and beaches.
 The animal’s minder is responsible for collecting the animal’s droppings.
 Birds, birds’ nests and wild animals must not be disturbed or harmed.

 Suomenlinna has many rare and protected plants, trees and bushes.
 They may not be collected, picked or damaged.
 Lilac branches may not be picked.
 In order to protect the vegetation, visitors are advised to stay on the marked routes.